rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 who can't use eventBrite to pay.
 In future years, a more accessible registration system should be selected.
 We used [Conftool](https://www.conftool.net//index.php)
-for [userR!
+for [useR!
 2021](https://user2021.r-project.org) successfully and the developers were even willing to help fix accessibility issues.

 ### 2.2 Website